-This is why I want you to pay attention to some of the tips I will share with you in this post.
-On the surface, many of the tips will appear too obvious, simple to execute.
+This is why I want you to pay attention to some tips I will share in this post.
+On the surface, many tips will appear too obvious and straightforward to execute.

-But, do you ever wonder why so many aspiring affiliate marketers never make it past their dream of becoming a six-figure affiliate marketer?
+But do you ever wonder why many aspiring affiliate marketers never surpass their dream of becoming a six-figure affiliate marketer?

-Well, here are some tips to help you past that beginner’s stage and start earning consistent income from affiliate marketing.
+Here are some tips to help you pass that beginner’s stage and earn consistent income from affiliate marketing.

-According to a report by BrightEdge in 2019, 53% of all website traffic comes from organic search.
-While PPC contributes not more than 15% of total traffic.
+According to a report by BrightEdge in 2019, 53% of all website traffic comes from organic searches.
+At the same time, PPC contributes not more than 15% of total traffic.

-If you want to get found online for the right keywords and audience, SEO is your best bet.
-However, without the right keyword, is hard to drive targeted traffic from SERP.
+SEO is your best bet to get found online for the right keywords and audience.
+However, it is hard to drive targeted traffic from SERP without the right keyword.

 Keywords are the foundation of a successful online business, affiliate marketing included.